-Nationwide offers a market leading rate of 5% on its FlexDirect Current Account.
+Nationwide offers a decent rate of 2% on its FlexDirect Current Account.

-Nationwide allows you to hold one account in a sole name and one in a joint name, so you could triple the amount earning 5% to £7,500 and potentially earn £375 from the pot.
+Nationwide allows you to hold one account in a sole name and one in a joint name, so a couple could triple the amount earning 2% to £4,500.

 To earn interest, you need to deposit at least £1,000 a month into the account, but you don’t need to have any Direct Debits set up, so it doesn’t necessarily have to be your main account.